fadur/fadur.github.io/_posts/2015-01-31-the-beginning.markdown

 date: 31-01-2015 21:00
 categories:
 header-img: 'img/the-beginning.jpg'

 ---

 The this blog starts here.
 Supposedly the first entry.
 I've previously attempted to regularly blog.
 I usually fall off at post number three.
-This time however its going to different.
+This time however its going to be different.
 Coming off a three week vacation, I decided to revive this space.

 I am terrified of becoming the coder in a managerial position who only writes product specs and attends meetings.
 Needless to say that is what I've become as of late.